imec-int/ptra/README.md

 ### 5. Cluster the trajectories and output the clusters to disk.

-The trajectories can be clustered by calling the function `cluster.ClusterTrajectoriesDirectly`.
+The trajectories can be clustered by calling the function `cluster.ClusterTrajectories`.
 The signature of this function is:

 ```

-func ClusterTrajectoriesDirectly(exp *trajectory.Experiment, granularities []int, path, pathToMcl string) {
+func ClusterTrajectories(exp *Experiment, granularities []int, path string) error {

 ```

 The parameters of this function are:
-* the `trajectory.Experiment` object `exp` created in step 1
+* the `Experiment` object `exp` created in step 1
 * the `granularities` parameter: a list of granularities for the clustering step.
 This is a parameter passed via the CLI.
-* the `pathToMCL` parameter: a path to the clustering tool.
-This parameter is passed via the CLI.
+* the `path` parameter: a path to the working directory to output the clustered trajectories